motion/orbit/projects/blog/src/pages/update-one/index.md

 > To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives back control to individuals over their web data -- with a flexible, powerful and intuitive knowledge platform.

 Orbit is a new type of thing.
-It's trying to answer a question that I think that summarizes a variety of pain points we feel today:
+It's actually easiest to illustrate it as an answer to a question.

-What's preventing us from exploring our data like Iron Man?
+What is preventing us from exploring our data like Iron Man?

 ![iron man](http://gradschoolguru.com/wp-content/uploads/2017/01/Iron-Man-Movie-Prologue-Hologram.jpg)

 <div style="font-size: 11px; text-align: center; margin: -1.5rem 0 1rem; opacity: 0.5;">
-  and how long could you really keep your arms up like that?
+  but ergonomically, how long could you really keep your arms up like that?
 </div>

+And yes, the fancy effects are a distraction.
+But the truth is these sci-fi interfaces all grasp at one thing: a level of fluidity, cohesion, and flexibility that browsers just don't give us today.

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

-From what you read, to what you email and chat about; from Slack and Jira to your team Drive.
-Our information has become more distributed and less easy to organize.
+You read, you write, you email, you chat and you work.
+From Slack to Jira to Google Docs to Github.
+Information is becoming more and more distributed, and our knowledge is left stale in Wikis and Intranet systems that can't keep up.

-Orbit won't make you Iron Man, it won't even have all the cool visual effects.
-But it can solve a real desire:
+Orbit won't make you Iron Man (it also won't have nearly all the cool visual effects).
+But it can solve a real problem that doesn't have a good solution:

 **I want to be able to explore knowledge in a unified way.**

-And to do that I think it needs to shift the balance of power from web apps back to individuals by building a compelling platform.
+But to do that I think it needs to catch somewhat of a network effect, so it has the power to shift some control from web apps back to individuals.
+And do that it needs to be a compelling platform.

-Orbit want to be a new type of thing: a complement to the Browser and Operating System.
+So, Orbit is a new type of thing: a complement to your Browser and Operating System.
 A smart knowledge platform.
-OS's gave us a lot of control and unity through _files_, but the trend of the web has been one of sandboxed custom interfaces (very anti-Iron Man).
+OS's gave us a lot of control and with _files_, but there is no file in the browser, and Orbit wants to re-invent that for the modern era.

 We want to be able to: